pygame/pygame/docs/reST/ref/mask.rst

       | :sg:`convolve(othermask, outputmask = None, offset = (0,0)) -> Mask`

-      Returns a mask with the (i-offset[0],j-offset[1]) bit set if shifting othermask so that it's lower right corner pixel is at (i,j) would cause it to overlap with self.
+      Returns a mask with the (i-offset[0],j-offset[1]) bit set if shifting othermask so that its lower right corner pixel is at (i,j) would cause it to overlap with self.

       If an outputmask is specified, the output is drawn onto outputmask and